adambard/learnxinyminutes-docs/hack.html.markdown

    * ==================================
    */

-  // The Hack Standard Library is a set of functions and classes for the Hack language
+  // The Hack Standard Library is a set of functions and classes for the Hack language.
-  // Imports are ideally at the top of your file but are placed here for instruction purposes
+  // Namespace use declarations are ideally at the top of your file but are placed here for instruction purposes.

   use namespace HH\Lib\C; // the `C` library operates on containers (like Hack Arrays) use namespace HH\Lib\Str; // The `Str` library operates on strings